Printing with the coffee grounds, cooking with the sun, driving the eco-friendly car in Lego bricks … discover 10 incredible green inventions!

 This system, in addition to being super eco-friendly, it saves considerably on your heating bill… try it!

 10) Plastic from banana peels

-Elif Beligin, 16 years old from Istanbul, won the 2013 Science in Action Award for its beautiful idea: the young has developed a chemical process for turning banana peels into a resistant bio plastic, hoping to help reduce dependence on oil.
+Elif Beligin, 16 years old from Istanbul, won the 2013 Science in Action Award for its beautiful idea.
+He has developed a chemical process for turning banana peels into a resistant bioplastic, hoping to help reduce dependence on oil.

 Once again, the ideas for improving the planet turning our gaze to sustainable solutions are proposed by the youngest.

-Elif paused to reflect on the fat that the fruit is naturally wrapped in a wrapper, that provides all the protection it needs, characterized by its flexibility and strength.
+Elif paused to reflect on the fact that the fruit is naturally wrapped in a wrapper, that provides all the protection it needs, characterized by its flexibility and strength.

-Let us assume that these inventions, if used daily by everyone, they would help reducing fuel consumption an pollution.
+Let us assume that these inventions if used daily by everyone, would help reducing fuel consumption and pollution.
 It is not easy to change their habits, but we believe that we can try to take care of our planet as well as it takes care of us.